sacjs/website/_posts/2015-02-18-lets-talk-about-talks-and-community.md

 started and will offer you a healthy dose of encouragement to helping our own community grow, or maybe even get you to start your own!

+Closing out the evening will be [Benjamin Coe](https://twitter.com/benjamincoe), from [NPM](https://twitter.com/npmjs) who will tell you how and why you should be using a package manager for your next Javascript project.

 Interested in joining us?
 RSVP on [Meetup](http://www.meetup.com/{{ page.meetup_group_name || site.meetup_group_name }}/events/{{ page.meetup_id }}/).